nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-core-config.rst

     Specify the value which is common for all cluster nodes.
     For e.g., Name of the cluster or cluster-id.

+Server_Owner(string, default "")
+    Connections to servers with the same server owner can be shared by the client.
+This is advertised to the client on EXCHANGE_ID.

 RADOS_KV {}
 --------------------------------------------------------------------------------